bitcoindevkit/bitcoindevkit.org/content/blog/2021/compact_filters_demo.md

   $ docker exec -it bdk-box /root/bitcoin-cli -regtest getbalance 50.00000000
   ```
-- Now the core wallet has generated new blocks and is funded with test bitcoin so we can sync our bdk wallet and use it to make transactions.
+  Now the core wallet has generated new blocks and is funded with test bitcoin.

 ### BDK Wallet Generation